-These videos are funny scripted sketches by YouTubers, every YouTuber incorporates their personal style in their humour, so it is important to find the one that you like.
+These videos are funny scripted sketches by YouTubers.
+Every YouTuber incorporates their personal style in their humour, so it is important to find the one that you like.
 These videos are most common to get viral or trending.
 Some examples are IIsuperwomanII, MostlySane, BBKiVines.

 These videos contain a variety of informative content, from explaining NCERT chapters to Ted Talks to Documentaries this is the practical, academic side of YouTube shown in colleges and schools.
 Some try to be entertaining, some try to be serious.
-Examples are ASAPScience, TED Talks, VSauce
+Examples are ASAPScience, TED Talks, VSauce.

-Fashion/ haul Videos
+Fashion/ Haul Videos

 Another viral video genre on YouTube is vlogs.
-These are video logs of your day and are generally filmed with a sports camera/ a small portable camera.
+These are video logs of your day and are generally filmed with a sports camera or a small portable camera.
 Vlogs are usually about their day-to-day life and also YouTubers try to go the extra mile to make their day interesting.
 Some common vlog channels are Mumbaiker Nikhil, David Dobrick, Dobre Brothers.

-These videos are commonly tutorials, challenges or trying out new products.
+These videos are commonly tutorials, challenges, or trying out new products.
 There is a huge fanbase for make-up tutorials.
 One of the earliest videos on Youtube used to be Makeup tutorials thus making this a very well established genre.
-Some examples of beauty gurus on YouTube are- SimplyNaillogical, Tati, James Charles, Jeffree Star.
+Some examples of beauty gurus on YouTube are SimplyNaillogical, Tati, James Charles, Jeffree Star.

 These YouTubers go around pranking people and filming it for content.
 Mostly scripted, couples pranks is a very viral sub-genre in these types of videos.
 These videos are exaggerated for comedic effect.
-Examples are PrankVsPrank, Roman Atwood
+Examples are PrankVsPrank, Roman Atwood.

-QnA/ Storytime/ Rant Videos
+Q&A/ Storytime/ Rant Videos